Pritam738/backend-coding-challenge-django/app/README.md

 ## Features

-- User registration and authentication
+- User registration and authentication.
-- user can Create, update, and delete their own notes
+- User can Create, update, and delete their own notes.
-- Notes can be public or private
+- Notes can be public or private.
-- users can read their own and all public notes
+- users can read their own and all public notes.
-- Search notes by keywords
+- Search notes by keywords.
-    - user can search their notes as well as all public notes
+    - User can search their notes as well as all public notes.
-- Filter notes by tags
+- Filter notes by tags.
-    - user can access all their notes as well as public notes
+    - User can access all their notes as well as public notes.

 ## Installation and How to run the code